jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 **Shuriken Weapon:** When attacking with this weapon, a successful wound roll of 61 or more has Armour Penetration improved by 2.

-**Soul Reaper:** This weapon is fired as if it had **Flamer Template**, though it can generate a maximum of 3 hit rolls (the controlling player picks which ones if the template intersects more than 3 enemy models).
-All the hit rolls succeed automatically, cannot hit friendly units, and ignore armour saves of all units that don't have the VEHICLE or TITANIC keyword.
-TODO

 ### Ranged Weapons list

 | WEAPON                     | RANGE |     TYPE    |  S | AP |  D | QUALITIES